-The first stage is called the prodromal, or warning stage.
+The first stage is often called the prodromal, or warning stage.
 This stage usually lasts several minutes but can last much longer.
 During this stage, the pet may have changes in its mood and behavior and may appear anxious.
 Some common signs are restlessness, wandering, pacing, licking, trembling and vomiting.
-In epileptic people, therapy dogs have been trained to warn their owners during this stage that a seizure is eminent.
+In epileptic people, therapy dogs have been trained to warn their owners during this stage that a seizure in their owner is eminent.

 the time of the seizure itself when the body is subject to uncontrolled